ZoomTen/chipstuff/furnace/README.md

 ## vgm2fui_OPM

-Standalone tool to extract instruments from .vgm and .vgz files to .fui instruments.
+Standalone tool to (try and) extract OPM (YM2151) instruments from .vgm and .vgz files to .fui instruments.

+The tool can extract *some* instruments out of *some* VGM, there's no guarantee that your specific VGM will work.